AzamMuzaffar/OSProject/README.md

 Section: 5.

 Team Mates:
-1. AZAM MUZAFFAR BIN ALDZAHIR and 2318593
+1. AZAM MUZAFFAR BIN ALDZAHIR  2318593
 2. __Fill name__ and __matric no__
 3. __Fill name__ and __matric no__